digime/digime-sdk-nodejs/guides/read.md

 The [session](../../interfaces/Types.Session.html) received can now be used to query data.

-More on limits and scoping of raw and mapped data interface can be found [here](../../interfaces/Types.PullSessionOptions.html).
+More information on the limits and scoping of the raw and mapped data interface can be found [here](../../interfaces/Types.PullSessionOptions.html).

 ## Reading All Files
-Using the session received above, we can trigger [readAllFiles()](../../interfaces/SDK.DigimeSDK.html#readAllFiles) to read all available files from this user.
+Using the session received above, we can trigger the [readAllFiles()](../../interfaces/SDK.DigimeSDK.html#readAllFiles) method to read all available files from this user.

 ```typescript
 // ... initialize the SDK